dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 They can have *abstract methods* (marked `abstract`, and having no method body, but a semicolon instead).
 Only *instance methods* can be abstract, so (static/non-static) fields, constructors and static methods *cannot be abstract*.

+Be careful, an instance method without body must contain the `abstract` modifier (and vice versa)!

 *Non-abstract classes* (i.e. *concrete classes*) *cannot declare any abstract methods*.
 Moreover, they *cannot leave any inherited abstract methods unimplemented*.
 So a non-abstract class having an abstract class as superclass must implement all (directly or indirectly) inherited abstract methods.